 Public procurement.
 Partner in charge of the firm’s Wrocław office

-Mirella Lechna, LL.M., heads the Infrastructure, Transport, Public Procurement & PPP practices.
+Mirella Lechna-Marchewka, LL.M., heads the Infrastructure, Transport, Public Procurement & PPP practices.
+She co-leads the Energy practice.

 She advises on infrastructure and transport projects, public-private partnerships, concessions, and matters involving protection of nature and the environment.